freebsd/freebsd-src/contrib/python/docs/source/examples/example1.rst

 	pkt = resolver.query(dname, ldns.LDNS_RR_TYPE_MX, ldns.LDNS_RR_CLASS_IN, ldns.LDNS_RD)

 The function should return a packet if everything goes well and this packet will contain resource records we asked for.
-Note that there exists a simplier way.
+Note that there exists a simpler way.
 Instead of using a dname variable, we can use a string which will be automatically converted.
 ::

 	pkt = resolver.query("fit.vutbr.cz", ldns.LDNS_RR_TYPE_MX, ldns.LDNS_RR_CLASS_IN, ldns.LDNS_RD)